 Exploring Berlin’s Soviet Past

-ne of our favorite photo spots in Berlin is the famous Soviet Memorial in Treptower Park.
+One of our favourite photo spots in Berlin is the famous Soviet Memorial in Treptower Park.
 There you will feel like the Cold War never ended and the Soviet Union still exists in all its glory.
 The trees and the marble stones on its side work really well to help you capture how great this memorial is.

 Our Favorite part of Friedrichshain